learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ## Introduction

-In this lesson, you'll learn how to evaluate your model results, and you'll learn methods to select the appropriate features.
+In this lesson, you'll learn how to evaluate your model results and you'll learn methods to select the appropriate features.

 ## Objectives
 You will be able to:
-* Analyze the results of regression and R-squared and adjusted R-squared
+* Use stepwise selection methods to determine the most important features for a model
-* Understand and apply forward and backward predictor selection
+* Use recursive feature elimination to determine the most important features for a model

 ## R-squared and adjusted R-squared